Valyo95/card-cost-service/Readme.md

 The **Card Cost Service** does this by caching the Bin Response by using [Spring Cache](https://docs.spring.io/spring-framework/docs/4.3.x/spring-framework-reference/html/cache.html)

-The cache is cleared on a specific interval that can be defined by the user in the [application.yml](src/main/resources/application.yml) by overwriting the `binlist.api.clearBinCacheInterval` property.
+The cache is set to be cleared each day but the specific interval is configurable and can be changed by the user by overwriting the `binlist.api.clearBinCacheInterval` property in the [application.yml](src/main/resources/application.yml).

 ---